 19.4% 9.5% 12102 |

 Remember your vet works for you not the other way around.
 Always get a second opinion when it comes to hip issues.
 Ask your breeder to recommend a vet known for taking excellent hips with no sedatives.
 There is a reason why breeders will travel hundreds of miles, not all vets are good at taking hip and elbow x-rays.
-We've seen some pretty poorly taken hips that were not returned by Guelph.
+We've seen some pretty poorly taken hips that were not returned by OFA.
 Don't trust that they will pick up on this all the time.
+Vets in Canada only get a week of training and learn the rest on their own.

 If your vet is making you feel guilty for choosing another path beside surgery find a new more understanding vet.
-Many vets are so busy they do a rush job when doing hips some even have the technicien do the jobs with very little training.
-So it's important that each owners makes sure that the position was done properly before accepting the result.
+Many vets are so busy they do a rush job when doing hips some even have their technician do the job with very little training.
+So it's important that each owner's makes sure that the position was done properly before accepting the result.
 Don't be afraid of getting a second opinion.
-Remember if the hips were not positionned properly even a HD free dog can look like he has bad hips.
+Remember if the hips were not positioned properly for the x-ray a HD free dog can look like he has bad hips.

 Hip problems will be around for a long time since only a % of the problem is genetics.
 How do you prevent hip problems?
 Here are a few do's and don'ts.